 The concentration in School Counseling makes provision for course concentration in Elementary or Secondary School Counseling, and leads to approval for certification by the Pennsylvania Department of Education.
 Special Tuition Reduction for Teachers and School Administrators: 40% for those employed by Catholic schools; 20% for those employed by non-Catholic schools

-Students in the School Counseling concentration are eligible to apply for certification upon successful completion of their Master's degree program.
+The concentration in School Counseling leads to approval for K-12 certification by the Pennsylvania Department of Education.
 Students seeking certification to work in Pennsylvania must complete all requirements for a Master's of Science degree in Counseling with concentration in School Counseling in one of its emphasis, Elementary or Secondary.

 Level I (15 credits)